Artificial Intelligence is everywhere, reshaping how we live and work.

 That’s where interpersonal skills excel.
 Empathy, communication, and flexibility turn a good team into a great one.

-It’s the reality that Artificial intelligence is spreading across the world, but it doesn’t understand how different cultures work.
+Artificial intelligence is spreading across the world, but it doesn’t truly understand how different cultures work.

-AI can translate languages, recommend products, but it doesn’t live in the world the way we grow: in a specific social setup.
+AI can translate languages or recommend products, but it doesn’t live in the world the way we grow: in a specific social setup where we learn respect, empathy, and emotional expression.

-We learn through social cues from family and perceive how to express our emotions and respect towards others.
+We learn this skill through social cues and perceive how to express our feelings and respect towards others.

-Imagine a chatbot is using slang that’s fine in one country but rude in another.
-An AI assistant giving direct feedback in a culture where indirect communication is the norm.
+Imagine a chatbot is using slang that’s fine in one country but rude in another, or an AI assistant giving direct feedback in a culture where indirect communication is the norm.

 These aren’t just awkward moments; they’re missed opportunities for connection.

-They make you not just employable, but valuable and essential for career growth.
+These skills just don’t make you employable, but also valuable and essential

 Key Takeaway